 Interested in reading more about ethical and sustainable tourism in Southeast Asia?
 Click here for 10 things you should know before you visit Southeast Asia!

 Wondering where to stay in Luang Prabang?
 Check out Maison Dalabua and Moonlight Champa Riverview – these small boutique hotels are conveniently located and have beautiful rooms and grounds.
 You can click here to see other highly rated hotels in Luang Prabang!

 How to book a trip to MandaLao Elephant Conservation

 MandaLao in Luang Prabang is open year-round and you can book tours with them via their website.
-The half-day therapeutic trek tour costs 100 USD per person and the full-day tour costs 150 USD per person – a 50% deposit is charged to your credit card.
+The half-day therapeutic trek tour costs 100 USD per adult or 75 USD per child between 4-12.
+The full-day tour costs 150 USD per adult or 112.5 USD per child between 9-11 – a 50% deposit is charged to your credit card.
 The balance can be paid on the day of the tour and MandaLao accepts USD or Lao Kip.
 This tour fee includes lunch, transport, snacks (for you and the elephants), and drinks – alcoholic beverages are available at an extra cost.

 Just so you know, I happily paid to visit MandaLao Elephant Conservation.
 This post contains affiliate links.
 If you choose to book using these links, I will earn a small commission at no extra cost to you.
-Thank you for supporting my website by using these links, I only recommend products or services that I have had positive personal experiences with and think you would love too.
+Thank you for supporting my website by using these links.

 Enjoyed reading this article?
 Subscribe to the mailing list!

 * Unsubscribe at any time.
 Your e-mail address will only ever be used to send the occasional Yoga, Wine & Travel newsletter.